Choosing your Courses

 The focus of the course is equally about the making and the performing of new work and as such it will involve aspects of composing, sound recording and sound processing in order to create the materials for making new music.

-This year the course is going to take Stimmung by Karlheinz Stockhausen as a reference point and one of the first tasks will be to understand what that piece entails.
-Then by adopting various aspects of Stimmung we will create a version appropriate to the Laptop Orchestra.
-Building on this experience the course will then be concerned with making an entirely new piece for performance later in the week.
+This year the course is going to take In C by Terry Riley as a reference point and one of the first tasks will be to understand what that piece entails.
+Then by adopting various aspects of In C we will create an entirely new piece for performance later in the week.

 There will be no computer coding in this course.

 The Laptop Orchestra will suit anyone interested in taking sound for a walk and making music with it – being a practiced instrumentalist or singer is less important than having the desire to experiment with an open pair of ears!

 To take this course you will need to bring a laptop computer, some external computer loudspeakers (the internal ones typically have insufficient power), an external microphone (particularly essential if the laptop doesn’t have a built-in microphone) and headphones.
 You will also need a MIDI interface.
 This can be as simple or sophisticated as you like, but a basic single MIDI In and MIDI Out USB device will be ample which can be sourced for about ten pounds.

 The laptop doesn’t need to be the latest and the greatest and to be able to successfully join and perform in the orchestra a typical system requirement would be a Windows XP, Vista, or Windows 7 or 10 machine with a Pentium 4® or Celeron® compatible processor or higher and 1 GB RAM.